11.15-ICL-Number-One-Engage

 When editors ask for characters that grow and change, they aren’t asking for a story about life’s lessons.
 They don’t mean they want a lecture on manners disguised as a story.
 What they want is for the situation in the story to impact the main character in some way that causes growth and change in the character.
 And they want it to happen during a story that engages and entertains.

-My daughter didn’t separate entertainment and learning – so why should we, as writers?
-Of course, it’s important to remember this about the anecdote I just shared: the child learned through the entertainment, during action and totally on her own (keys to keep in mind for our stories).
+My daughter didn’t separate entertainment and learning—so why should we, as writers?
+Of course, it’s important to remember this about the anecdote I just shared: the child learned through the entertainment, during action, and totally on her own (keys to keep in mind when we write stories for children).

 With over 100 books in publication, Jan Fields writes both chapter books for children and mystery novels for adults.
 She’s also known for a variety of experiences teaching writing, from one session SCBWI events to lengthier Highlights Foundation workshops to these blog posts for the Institute of Children’s Literature.
 As a former ICL instructor, Jan enjoys equipping writers for success in whatever way she can.